vsrinivas/fuchsia/docs/targets/khadas-vim.md

 ```

 After resetting the board again, the board should enter fastboot mode when booting
-with the back button depressed.
+if you press SW3 for long enough (first you will see "detect upgrade key" on the
+serial console and if you hold it longer, you will see "USB RESET/SPEED ENUM).
-Then the board can be flashed with the Android fastboot tool.
+At this point, the board can be flashed with the Android fastboot tool.
 If the board fails to enter fastboot mode, your board might have an older version of u-boot
 that does not support it.
 In that case you will need to update the u-boot on your board.
 Otherwise, skip ahead to "Building Zircon"